gromacs/releng/docs/releng.rst

 ``GROMACS_REFSPEC``
 ``REGRESSIONTESTS_REFSPEC``
 ``RELENG_REFSPEC``
-  Refspecs for the repositories used for checking them out.
+  Refspecs for the repositories used for fetching the change to build.
   Note that they will not always be used for an actual checkout; for example, Jenkins always needs to do the checkout for ``releng``.
+``GROMACS_HASH``
+``REGRESSIONTESTS_HASH``
+``RELENG_HASH``
+  If set, these provide hashes to check out, corresponding to the refspecs.
+  Thees can be used to build a fixed commit from a refspec such as ``refs/heads/master``, even if multiple checkouts are done at different times.
+It is assumed that fetching the corresponding refspec will make the commit with the provided hash available.
 ``CHECKOUT_PROJECT``
   Needs to be set to the project (``gromacs``, ``regressiontests``, or ``releng``) that Jenkins has checked out.
 Needs to be set, unless